“I’m running out of sales training ideas,” the director of sales told me, a bit embarrassed.

 We’ll show you how you can transform your team’s selling skills.

 I hope you enjoyed this article.
-More important, I hope you do something with it.
+More importantly, I hope you do something with it.

 If you liked this article you may also be interested in: